rogervs/cadcadgolem/README.md

 This should produce a 32-character-long hexadecimal app key that you need to note down as it will be needed in your code to run the requestor agent.

 #### Get some coinage
-Golem currently has a faucit where you can get free tokens to pay for the processing that you will perform on the network.
+Golem currently has a faucet where you can get free tokens to pay for the processing that you will perform on the network.
 ```
 yagna payment init -r
 ```